 Storing data costs money; whether its stored on the cloud or on company servers.
 Therefore it’s important to consider what is the more cost-effective approach for the individual.

 There are going to be initial start-up costs with 365, however they can be far less than the amount you may find yourself paying for servers.
-These servers also need to be maintained and updated and someone will be getting paid to perform these tasks.
+Someone will be getting paid to maintain and update these servers.
 Servers need to be stored somewhere which introduces other costs e.g. Data center renting, electricity etc.

 In terms of access to the Office applications (Word, Excel etc) for company staff, Office 365 provides a far more effective option.